-By Doug Day TPO Magazine
+By Doug Day

+TPO Magazine

-Many wastewater treatment plants throughout the United States are now using anaerobic disgestion to break down sewage sludge.
-This process not only reduces the amount of material but also produces biogas which can be used for energy.
-Most treatment plants haven't won EPA awards for their work.
+Many wastewater treatment plants use biogas for energy.
+Most haven't won EPA awards for their work.
 And it's a good bet to say most aren't dumping 20 tons of food waste into their digesters every month.
 Both can be said of the West Lafayette (Ind.)
 Wastewater Treatment Plant.